NinjaBot

 • Cortisol (AM): GH secretagogues interact with the HPA axis.

 Why IGF-1 matters: If your IGF-1 doesn't increase on a GH secretagogue, either your peptide is underdosed, degraded, or your pituitary isn't responding.
-Without testing, you're flying blind.
+Our CJC-1295 + Ipamorelin guide covers expected IGF-1 responses.

 Metabolic Peptides: Retatrutide, Tirzepatide, Semaglutide

 Retatrutide and similar GLP-1 agonists cause profound metabolic changes.
-Comprehensive baseline testing is essential:
+Comprehensive baseline testing is essential.
+Our Retatrutide cancer prevention research article covers the science behind its tumor-suppressive effects.

 Critical additions: